8 Signs You’re Dating a Mean Person

 3. They are a bad friend

-It’s normal to lay down the gossip with your partner every once in a while, but if you find your spouse is constantly trash talking their closest friends and family members, take this as a giant red flag.
+It’s normal to gossip with your partner every once in a while, but if you find your spouse is constantly trash-talking their closest friends and family members, take this as a giant red flag.

 How often does your spouse spread harmful gossip?
 Do they seem to relish the downfalls or misfortunes of their friends?
 Do they put a lot of stake in appearance or go out of their way to badmouth somebody?

-Talking bad about someone else is often a sign of personal insecurities.
+Talking badly about someone else is often a sign of personal insecurities.
 Even so, putting down other people is a definite sign that you’re dating a jerk.

 4. They are just plain mean